arashghaemi/blockchain-university/calldata.rst

 Parsing method selector sig hashes
 ----------------------------------

 In some cases it's possible to parse method selector sighashes.
 Although hashing a method signature is a one way function there are free services available that scrape uploaded ABIs for relevant sig hashes and maintain a look-up-table database.
-One such service is ``Ethereum Signature Database``.
+One such service is `Ethereum Signature Database <https://4byte.directory>`_.

 1. Go to https://www.4byte.directory/
 2. Enter a method selector sig hash